 25 April 1998, does anyone know the importance of this day?
 It is neither birthday of my current girlfriend nor wedding anniversary of my past girlfriend.
-It is just a random date to grab everyone’s attention.
+It is just a random day to grab everyone’s attention.
 An attention grabbing beginning is essential for a great writing, correct?

 Let me stop kidding, that was an unforgettable day in my career life.
 On that day, I had my first performance appraisal discussion with my manager.
 I was excited; my salary hike was going to be decided based on that discussion.
 But my manager had different plans; he didn’t allow me to talk on that meeting.
 Instead, he bombarded me with advices.
 The essence of the advice was – ‘Manoj, we are living in a global village.
 Be a global citizen if you want to survive in this industry.
 Be ready to embrace other cultures.
 You are compared against the engineers from other countries’.
 When my manager paused for breath, I informed, I’m ready to embrace anything and anyone if that leads to a salary hike.

 Immediately I started searching in Google for books titled, ‘Global citizenship in 24 hours’, ‘Global citizenship for dummies’, but couldn’t find any.
 I searched, searched and searched until Google was tired.
 At the end, I developed my own four steps plan to become a global citizen.
 Though none of the universities had offered me an honorary doctorate, I was pleased with my findings.

 As first step, whenever I had an opportunity to cite an example during office meetings, instead of using names like Rajesh or Suresh, I started using Brian, Charlie, Monica.
 My own wordings preceded with, ‘Brian mentioned’, ‘Charlie stated’ and ‘Monica proclaimed’ was very well accepted by my teammates.
 Frequent usage of such names gave an impression to the team that I was started thinking like a global citizen.

 I heard my friends murmuring; ‘Manoj started thinking globally…’